TauhidMark011/Census-Data-Standardization/README.md

 # Census-Data-Standardization
 # Census Data Standardization and Analysis Pipeline

 This project is a part of the GUVI Data Engineering course, aimed at building a comprehensive pipeline for standardizing and analyzing census data.
 The project utilizes Python, pandas, SQL, MongoDB, and Streamlit to achieve the objectives.
+The main goal of this project is to clean, standardize, and analyze census data from the 2011 Census of India.
+This involves multiple steps such as data preprocessing, renaming columns, removing unnecessary columns, and uploading the processed data to a MySQL database.
+Additionally, data analysis and visualization are performed using Streamlit, providing insights into the census data.

 ## Table of Contents
 - [Overview](#overview)